ChrisRomp/hamclock-docker/README.md

 A Dockerized build of [HamClock](https://www.clearskyinstitute.com/ham/HamClock/) by Elwood Downey, WB0OEW.

-Thanks also to @zeidos for [thier work](https://github.com/zeidlos/hamclock-docker) on a Dockerized version of HamClock.
-I wanted to take some different approaches, so this is my take on it, but I ran HamClock initially from their image and I thank them for their work.
+Thanks also to Julius Zeidler [@zeidos](https://github.com/zeidlos) for [his work](https://github.com/zeidlos/hamclock-docker) on a Dockerized version of HamClock.
+I wanted to take some different approaches, so this is my take on it, but I ran HamClock initially from his image and I thank him for his work.

 # Contents
 - [Prerequisites](#prerequisites)